-Tag Description

-DefaultURL The URL of the QlikView Server.
+Tag Description DefaultURL The URL of the QlikView Server.
 Configurl This is the URL the QMC uses to communicate with the QlikView Web Server.
 TunnelUrl The URL used for tunneling.
 QvsStatusUrl The URL to the status page for the QlikView Server.

-Tag Description LogLevel Sets the level of logging.
+LogLevel Sets the level of logging.
 Possible settings are Information (High), warning (Medium) and Error (Low).
 UseCompression Set whether the information sent should be compressed.
 InstallationPath The installation path of the QlikView Web Server.
 QvsAuthenticationProt How the QlikView Server Authenticates.
-Set to Negotiate, Kerberos Of NTLM.
+Set to Negotiate, Kerberos or NTLM.
 AddCluster - Name The name of the cluster.
 AddCluster - LoadBalancing How the load balance should be calculated.
 Possible values are Random, where the client is directed to a QVS at random, CpuUsage where the QVS reporting the least average CPU will be selected or LoadedDocument, where the client is directed to the QVS where the document the client requests is already loaded.
 AddCluster - AddQvs - AlwaysTunnel Set to true to always tunnel the communication to the QlikView Server.
-AddCluster - AddQvs - Machine The name of the computer where the QlikView Server is running.
-AddCluster - AddQvs - Port The port the QlikView Server listens to.
-AddCluster - AddQvs - LinkMachineName The external name of the QlikView Server, used by the QlikView Plug-in clients.
-AddCluster - AddQvs - Weight Set a higher value if you wish that the QlikView Server be selected more frequently when using random load balancing.